ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 The Ethereum community has been taking a "rollup-centric" approach to its growth, which places layer 2 rollups as the primary means to safely support more users.

-Rollup networks handle the _processing_ (or "execution") of transactions separate from Mainnet, and then publish a cryptographic proof and/or compressed transaction data of the results back to Mainnet for record keeping.
-Storing these proofs carries an expense (in the form of [gas](/glossary/#gas)), which prior to Proto-Danksharding had to be stored permanently by all network node operators, making it an expensive task.
+Rollup networks handle the _processing_ (or "execution") of transactions separate from Mainnet and then publish a cryptographic proof and/or compressed transaction data of the results back to Mainnet for record keeping.
+Storing these proofs carries an expense (in the form of [gas](/glossary/#gas)), which, before Proto-Danksharding, had to be stored permanently by all network node operators, making it an expensive task.

 The introduction of Proto-Danksharding in the Dencun upgrade adds cheaper data storage for these proofs by only requiring node operators to store this data for about 18 days, after which data can be safely removed to prevent expansion of hardware requirements.
 Because rollups typically have a withdrawal period of 7 days, their security model is unchanged as long as blobs are available on L1 for this duration.
-The 18 day pruning window provides a significant buffer to this period.
+The 18-day pruning window provides a significant buffer for this period.

 [More on scaling Ethereum](/roadmap/scaling/)

 ## How is old blob data accessed? {#historical-access}

-While regular Ethereum nodes will always hold the _current state_ of the network, historical blob data can be discarded after ~18 days.
-Before it can be discarded, Ethereum guarantees that this data has been made available to all network participants, to allow time for:
+While regular Ethereum nodes will always hold the _current state_ of the network, historical blob data can be discarded approximately 18 days after its introduction.
+Before discarding this data, Ethereum ensures that it has been made available to all network participants, allowing time for:

-- interested parties to download and store the data.
+- Interested parties to download and store the data.
-- all rollup challenge periods to be completed.
+- Completion of all rollup challenge periods.
-- and the rollup transactions to be considered finalized.
+- Finalization of the rollup transactions.

-_Historical_ blob data may be desired for a variety of reasons, and can be stored and accessed using several decentralized protocols:
+_Historical_ blob data may be desired for a variety of reasons and can be stored and accessed using several decentralized protocols:

-- **Third-party indexing protocols**, such as The Graph, can store this data using a decentralized set of node operators using crypto-economic incentives
+- **Third-party indexing protocols**, such as The Graph, store this data through a decentralized network of node operators incentivized by crypto-economic mechanisms.
-- **Bittorrent** is a decentralized protocol consisting of volunteers who can hold and serve this data for others
+- **BitTorrent** is a decentralized protocol where volunteers can hold and distribute this data to others.
-- **[Ethereum portal network](/developers/docs/networking-layer/portal-network/)** aims to provide access to all Ethereum data through a decentralized network of node operators, by means of splitting up data amongst participants, similar to Bittorrent
+- **[Ethereum portal network](/developers/docs/networking-layer/portal-network/)** aims to provide access to all Ethereum data through a decentralized network of node operators by distributing data among participants akin to BitTorrent.
-- **Individual users** are always free to store their own copy of any data they would like for historical reference
+- **Individual users** are always free to store their own copies of any data they wish for historical reference.
-- **Rollup providers** are incentivized to store this data to improve the user experience of their rollup
+- **Rollup providers** are incentivized to store this data to enhance the user experience of their rollup.
-- **Block explorers** typically run archival nodes that will index and store all of this information for easy historical reference, made available to users through a web interface
+- **Block explorers** typically run archival nodes that index and store all this information for easy historical reference, accessible to users via a web interface.

-It is important to note, that recovering historical state is a **1-of-N trust modal**, meaning that you only need _a single honest actor_ to provide the data, and then _anyone can verify it_ to be correct using the current state of the network.
+It is important to note that recovering historical state operates on a **1-of-N trust model**.
+This means that you only need data from _a single trustworthy source_ to verify its correctness using the current state of the network.

 ## How does this upgrade contribute to the broader Ethereum roadmap? {#roadmap-impact}

-Proto-Danksharding sets the stage for the full implementation of [Danksharding](/roadmap/danksharding/), which splits up the burden of storing rollup data amongst node operators, so each only has to handle a small portion of the total.
-This will <!-- TIME-SENSITIVE --> enable significantly more data blobs per block, and help Ethereum grow by another order of magnitude.
+Proto-Danksharding sets the stage for the full implementation of [Danksharding](/roadmap/danksharding/).
+Danksharding is designed to distribute the storage of rollup data across node operators, so each operator only needs to handle a small part of the total data.
+This distribution will increase the number of data blobs per block, which is essential for scaling Ethereum to handle more users and transactions.

-This is critical to [scale Ethereum to support billions of users](/roadmap/scaling/) with affordable fees and more advanced applications, while maintaining a decentralized network of participants.
-Without this, hardware requirements for node operators would continue to climb over time, requiring more-and-more expensive machinery to operate, pricing out users who would [otherwise participate](/run-a-node/).
-This would consolidate node operators to a select few who could afford the hardware, hindering decentralization.
+This scalability is crucial to [supporting billions of users on Ethereum](/roadmap/scaling/) with affordable fees and more advanced applications, while maintaining a decentralized network.
+Without these changes, the hardware demands for node operators would escalate, leading to the need for increasingly expensive equipment.
+This could price out smaller operators, resulting in a concentration of network control among a few large operators, which would go against the principle of decentralization.

 ## Does this upgrade affect all Ethereum consensus and validator clients? {#client-impact}

-Yes.
-Proto-Danksharding (EIP-4844) involves changes to both the execution clients and consensus clients.
-All production Ethereum clients have released updates to support the upgrade.
-Node operators must upgrade to a supported version to stay in sync with the chain after the upgrade. <!-- TIME-SENSITIVE --> [See details on supported client releases](https://blog.ethereum.org/2024/02/27/dencun-mainnet-announcement#client-releases)
+Yes, Proto-Danksharding (EIP-4844) requires updates to both execution clients and consensus clients.
+All main Ethereum clients have released versions supporting the upgrade.
+To maintain synchronization with the Ethereum network post-upgrade, node operators must ensure they are running a supported client version.
+Note that the information about client releases is time-sensitive, and users should refer to the latest updates for the most current details.
+[See details on supported client releases](https://blog.ethereum.org/2024/02/27/dencun-mainnet-announcement#client-releases).

-_Validator_ software is handled by the consensus clients, which have all been updated to accommodate the upgrade.
+The consensus clients handle the _Validator_ software, which has all been updated to accommodate the upgrade.

 ## How does Cancun-Deneb (Dencun) affect Goerli or other Ethereum testnets? {#testnet-impact}